 We have an Interdisciplinary Research Committee—which oversees and coordinates projects involving various departments, a departmental research advisor, and a hospital-wide research coordinator, biostatistician, and other support staff as needed.

-Residents begin taking independent call after 12 months, but only after passing an oral and practical examination in required skills.
+Residents begin taking call after 12 months of training, and after passing an oral and practical examination in required skills.

-Two radiology attendings are always on call, one for general diagnostic radiology and one for interventional radiology.
-Because of Hospital housing, senior residents are also readily available for assistance and advice.
+Two radiology attendings are always on call, one for general and one for interventional radiology.
+The on-call radiology attendings are happily and readily available for immediate consultation if the on-call resident requires assistance or has questions.
+Furthermore, because of the provided hospital housing, remote access to the PACS imaging network, and the close network we have as a radiology residency, senior residents are readily available for assistance and advice.